bitburner-official/bitburner-src/markdown/bitburner.singularity.checkfactioninvitations.md

 RAM cost: 3 GB \* 16/4/1

-Returns an array with the name of all Factions you currently have outstanding invitations from.
+Performs an immediate check for which factions you qualify for invites from, then returns an array with the name of all Factions you have outstanding invitations from.